danylokos/kus-lviv-ua/README.md

 # kus.lviv.ua

-Repo for food/baking blog at https://kus.lviv.ua/.
+Repo for a baking blog at https://kus.lviv.ua/

 ## Develop